csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 • No two instructors can have the same instructor ID.

-• Every department name in the _course_ relation must have a matching depart- ment name in the _department_ relation.
+• Every department name in the _course_ relation must have a matching department name in the _department_ relation.

 • The budget of a department must be greater than $0.00.